 Compensation for welding injuries will vary depending on the case.
 Factors like the severity of the injury, the losses you sustained, and the party at fault can all play a role.

-Most cases will involve compensation for medical expenses.
+Most personal injury claims will involve compensation for medical expenses.
 This can include the cost of any treatment you have undergone up to the point of the claim and any future medical expenses that you expect to need in the future.

 Lost income is another common issue in welding accident claims.
-If you have missed work as a result of a welding accident, you will likely get compensation to help you make it through that time.
+If you have missed work as a result of a welding accident, you may be entitled to compensation to account for those lost wages.

 Brooklyn Welding Accident Attorneys at Shulman & Hill

 Claims for welding accident injuries can be complex and the right approach can depend on an array of factors.
-Before you make an agreement with an insurer or the party responsible for your injury, you should make sure to speak with an attorney.
+As soon as you are able to, you should speak with a qualified personal injury attorney.
 They will be your best source of legal advice and will help with any questions you may have.

 The Brooklyn personal injury lawyers from Shulman & Hill understand welding accident claims and are ready to stand up for your rights.
-We work tirelessly for our clients and will do everything we can to make sure your claim reaches a fair outcome.
-Contact us today to learn more.
+We work tirelessly for our clients and will do everything we can to make sure your claim results in a fair settlement or verdict.
+Contact us today to schedule a free legal consultation.